Cosmo-Tech/cosmotech-api-java-client/docs/SolutionApi.md

     SolutionApi apiInstance = new SolutionApi(defaultClient);
     String organizationId = "organizationId_example"; // String | the Organization identifier
     String solutionId = "solutionId_example"; // String | the Solution identifier
-    SolutionRole solutionRole = new SolutionRole(); // SolutionRole | the new Solution default security. try {
+    SolutionRole solutionRole = new SolutionRole(); // SolutionRole | This change the solution default security.
+The default security is the role assigned to any person not on the Access Control List.
+If the default security is None, then nobody outside of the ACL can access the solution. try {
       SolutionSecurity result = apiInstance.setSolutionDefaultSecurity(organizationId, solutionId, solutionRole);
       System.out.println(result);